-Here are five tips from Help a Horse contestants to get adopters lining up outside your (barn) door.
+Here are five tips from several social media savvy adoption organizations to get adopters lining up outside your (virtual) barn door.

 Give It a Boost